flavioplc/pager/README.md

 # pager

-pager is a Typescript NodeJS service intended to dispatch alerts following escalation policies to notification services, this project as been made folowing Aircall Hiring Team [Technical Test](https://github.com/aircall/technical-test-pager)
+pager is a Typescript NodeJS service intended to dispatch alerts following escalation policies to notification services, this project as been made following Aircall Hiring Team [Technical Test](https://github.com/aircall/technical-test-pager)

 ### Install dependencies :